John Grubb

 Born in Stoke Climsland, Cornwall, he was the 4th son of Henry Grubb Jr. and Wilmot (maiden name unknown).
 Henry was an early Quaker who was imprisoned several times for his beliefs.
 With no chance of being established in his home village, John and his older brother Henry emigrated to the West Jersey colony in 1677 on the Kent, the first ship of settlers organized by William Penn.
 While he arrived without the funds required to buy his own land, by 1682, he earned enough money to acquire a one-third interest in a 600 acre tract on Naaman's Creek in Brandywine Hundred where he built his tannery.
 John was one of the early settlers who greeted William Penn in 1682 when he arrived in New Castle before he founded Philadelphia.
 Ultimately Penn and Grubb clashed over property they jointly owned and were unable to settle the dispute in their lifetimes.

-In the early 1700s, John Grubb moved to Marcus Hook, Pennsylvania where he died in 1708.
+In the early 1700s, John Grubb moved to Marcus Hook, Pennsylvania, where he died in 1708.
 At that time, John owned 500 acres, which was typical of the early settlers to the Delaware Valley.
 He was survived by his wife, Frances and nine children.
 The Grubb Family extensively researched her origins and concluded that there is no primary evidence that establishes her maiden name or when they were married.

 Biography

 Early years in Cornwall

 The Grubb family was first recorded in Stoke Climsland, Cornwall in 1329 and over the centuries lived in the small village as tenant farmers and trades people.
-John's father, Henry Grubb Jr. (1617 - bef 1677) was a butcher who rented a small piece of land.
+John's father, Henry Grubb Jr. (1617 – before 1677) was a butcher who rented a small piece of land.
 He was also an early Quaker who was imprisoned in January 1663/4 for his beliefs.
-He had eight known children, including at least seven with his second wife, Wilmot (maiden named unknown)(c.1625 - 1698).
+He had eight known children, including at least seven with his second wife, Wilmot (maiden named unknown)(c.1625 – 1698).
 Christened in Stoke Climsland on August 16, 1652, John was Henry's fourth known son.
 In his youth, John apprenticed as a tanner with the Hawkins family, Stoke Climsland Quakers closely associated with the Grubb family.